claudiavigan/Publication_Aotus/README.md

 # README - Publication Aotus

-This repository contains the data and code used to reproduce the analyses and figures for the manuscript:
+This repository contains material for the manuscript:

 > **Arboreal camera traps reveal new insights into flower feeding and reproductive timing in owl monkeys (*Aotus vociferans*)**